 Its 7 pm and we’re arranging the chairs at the back of the big hall, upstairs at the King’s Community Centre in Wolverton, Milton Keynes.
 There’s a table with lessons sign-up information and flyers about other opportunities to dance plus the refreshments table with plenty of water and the all-important Jelly Babies.

 Today is the first free taster session of the year run by Swing Dance MK – a dance community celebrating Lindy Hop, Charleston, Balboa and freestyle vintage jazz.
-It’s an important part of attracting new dancers and keeping the local swing dance scene healthy so there’s a great sense of anticipation (especially from the Showtime performers as they’re grabbing a last-minute rehearsal – they haven’t danced this routine since November last year).
+Taster sessions are an important part of attracting new dancers and keeping the local swing dance scene healthy so there’s a great sense of anticipation (especially from the Showtime performers as they’re grabbing a last-minute rehearsal – they haven’t danced this routine since November last year).
 We don’t know how many people will be coming but there were over 70 people at the last taster session and a lot of emotion.
 So we’re ready for anything.

 It’s going to be a good night

-I started swing dancing in June 2017 when I joined a beginner’s Lindy Hop course taught by Sandy Bennett, the founder of Swing Dance MK, and I’ve been hooked ever since (the music, the moves, the style…) All the helpers here tonight are other addicts of swing like me, busily getting the room ready (and yes, music is already playing and we can’t resist a boogie as well).
+I started swing dancing in June 2017 when I joined a beginner’s Lindy Hop course taught by Sandy Bennett, the founder of Swing Dance MK, and I’ve been hooked ever since (the music, the moves, the style…) All the helpers here tonight are other addicts of ‘swing’ like me, busily getting the room ready (and yes, music is already playing and we can’t resist a boogie as well).
 My job will be to welcome people, get potential new members registered and be my chatty and friendly self.

 Seven-thirty and the dancers start arriving.
 The first people I speak to are a retired couple who are jive dancers: they love the 40’s scene and have a campervan which they tour the country in attending dance festivals.
 They want to learn some Lindy moves to be able to incorporate into their jive routine.
 Next, three friends in their 30’s without any dance experience and then a woman – a mum with young kids who has some ballroom and latin experience – who has come on her own.
-There is a mum and daughter, groups of friends, couples and individuals.
+There are a mum and daughter, groups of friends, couples and individuals.
 Attending a partnered-dance session doesn’t mean you have to bring a partner.

 Sandy is on the stage now with her radio mic (very Zumba) introducing herself and a little about Swing Dance and its history and how tonight will work.

 Speaking to people who haven’t tried a partner dance before, their biggest worry is about having to dance with another person – a complete stranger at that!
-Their concerns are laid to rest as every minute or so the Follows “rotate” to the next Lead.
+Their concerns are laid to rest as every minute or so the Follows “rotate” on to the next Lead.
 This, in a room of 30+ couples, becomes a dance of logistics in itself (hence a bit of stewarding from me at the back).
 So each time you rotate you’re changing who you are dancing with.
 You might only dance four steps together before rotating or maybe it’s a full minute of the mini routine to music.

 Basic pulse, then a couple of jockeys followed by two flip-flops.

 My favourite part of a class like this is when the teacher adds another move on to the end of the routine – a new move – that she demonstrates first and there’s an audible half groan/half gasp from the throng.
-Disbelief that they can achieve this impressive move which involves a change of direction and a swapping of hands.
+Disbelief that they can achieve this impressive move which involves a change of direction plus a swapping of hands.
 Minutes later everyone is now dancing this impossible move.

-Lindy Hop down and it’s time for a short break – with entertainment!
+Lindy Hop complete and it’s time for a short break – with entertainment!
 The Showtime team perform a dance choreographed and taught by Swing Dance MK’s other teaching duo, the amazing Andy and Linz Flemming.
 It’s a fun routine to Casey McGill’s ‘Whadaya Want’.
 It’s got dancing with your partner, without your partner, solos, aerials, humour and above all high energy!
 They pull it out of the bag and receive much applause and whooping.
 Although I think some of that might be for Andy’s trousers…

 People chat, spot a neighbour among their fellow dancers, grab a drink of water.
 Some of the more experienced dancers sneak in a quick boogie.